Jennifer King

-Jennifer King (born August 6, 1984) is an American football coach who is the assistant running backs coach for the Washington Commanders of the National Football League (NFL).
-King was the first black woman to become a full-time coach in the NFL following her promotion to assistant running backs coach for Washington in 2021.
-A former two-sport athlete at Guilford College, she has also coached women's college basketball.
+Jennifer King (born August 6, 1984) is an American football coach.
+A former two-sport athlete at Guilford College, she was the first black woman to be an assistant coach in the National Football League (NFL), coaching for the Carolina Panthers, Washington Commanders, and Chicago Bears.
+King also coached women's college basketball and played for the Carolina Phoenix, New York Sharks, and D.C.
+Divas of the Women's Football Alliance (WFA).

 Early life and college

-King was born August 6, 1984 in Eden, North Carolina and was raised in Reidsville, North Carolina.
+King was born August 6, 1984, in Eden, North Carolina, and was raised in Reidsville, North Carolina.
 She attended Guilford College, where she played college basketball and softball, before graduating with a degree in sports management in 2006.
-Following graduation, she played in the Women's Football Alliance (WFA), where she was a quarterback and wide receiver for the Carolina Phoenix from 2006 to 2017, a defensive back and wide receiver for the New York Sharks in 2018, and safety for the D.C.
+She played in the Women's Football Alliance (WFA) as a quarterback and wide receiver for the Carolina Phoenix from 2006 to 2017, a defensive back and wide receiver for the New York Sharks in 2018, and safety for the D.C.
 Divas in 2019.
 She was a part of the Sharks team that won the 2018 WFA Division II Championship.
-She would later attend Liberty University in the mid-2010s and graduated with a Master of Science degree in sports management.
+She later attended Liberty University in the mid-2010s and graduated with a Master of Science degree in sports management.